Fostering and Home for Life: A guide for NZ employers

 Short-notice leave provisions: Create policies for emergency placements

-For permanent fostering and Home for Life
+For permanent Home for Life placements

 Flexible timing: Allow for adjustable start dates for leave